flash62au/WiTcontroller/README.md

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

 3. A wiThrottle Server to connect to.
-WiTcontroller will work with an wiThrottle Server. e.g.
+WiTcontroller will work with any wiThrottle Server. e.g.

     * JMRI
     * DCC++EX
     * MRC WiFi
     * Dijitrax LnWi

+---

 ## Building